Battle of Sievierodonetsk (2022): Ukraine rejects surrender ultimatum

 On 19 June, fresh Russian assaults forced Ukraine to commit reinforcements to the defence of Toshkivka, located southeast of the city.
-Tanks and Grad launchers were seen being deployed to reinforce the area, with a tank crewman purportedly confirming their destination.
+Tanks and Grad launchers were seen being deployed to reinforce the area, with a tank crewman purportedly confirming their destination during a media interview.
 There were fears of a Russian pincer maneuver being used to entrap the Ukrainian forces in the Sievierodonetsk pocket, as the pocket was about 75% closed by Russian forces.
 The decision to hold onto Sievierodonetsk and continue fighting for the city was acknowledged by Ukrainian commanders as being risky, due to the risk of Russian encirclement.
 Former Ukrainian defence minister Andriy Zagorodnyuk said, "Right now, the main objective is to use the window of opportunity that we have to completely exhaust the Russians in the Donbas.
 If we would move, they would move.
 We would have to meet them somewhere.
 It's not like Putin wanted just Sievierodonetsk.
 They will keep going until they are stopped."

 Mayor Oleksandr Stryuk said on 20 June that Ukraine still controlled "more than one third" of the city.
-The same day, Governor Haidai confirmed Ukraine had lost control of Metyolkine to Russian forces and that "most" of Sievierodonetsk was under control of the Russian army, while the Ukrainian military controlled only the industrial zone and the territory of the Azot plant.
+The same day, Governor Haidai confirmed Ukraine had lost control of Metiolkine to Russian forces and that "most" of Sievierodonetsk was under control of the Russian army, while the Ukrainian military controlled only the industrial zone and the territory of the Azot plant.
 He also said that the Lysychansk-Bakhmut road "had been shelled almost all day" while under firm Russian fire control.

-On 21 June, Haidai remarked on Russian forces, saying they "monitor the air day and night with drones, adjusts firepower, quickly adapts to our changes in defensive areas."
+On 21 June, Haidai remarked on the adaptability of Russian units, saying they "monitor the air day and night with drones, adjusts firepower, quickly adapts to our changes in defensive areas."

 On 22 June, the Ukrainians said they had lost control of the settlements of Toshkivka, Pidlisne and Myrna Dolyna, south of Lysychansk.
 On 23 June, Russian forces cut off and surrounded the towns of Hirske and Zolote, which they claimed to have fully captured by the next day.